seerajakonnur/Machine-Learning-and-Computational-Biology-Projects/Reassortment_Prediction_Avian_Influenza/Readme.md

 | Genetic algorithm | Recovered known reassortant genotype patterns from the United States 2021–2022 outbreak data. |
 | GAT segment interaction analysis | GAT attention maps captured distinct segment–segment interaction patterns between reassortant and non-reassortant genomes.
 Reassortant samples showed stronger and more concentrated interaction signals, with NP emerging as a central segment involved in multiple high-attention relationships.
 This suggests that the model is capturing NP-associated compatibility shifts that may be important in reassortment. |

+## Segment Interaction Analysis

+To investigate segment-level compatibility patterns, each influenza genome was represented as an 8-node graph, where nodes correspond to PB2, PB1, PA, HA, NP, NA, MP, and NS.
+A Graph Attention Network was trained on the reassortment classification task, and attention weights were extracted to summarize segment–segment interaction patterns.

+The GAT module is used as a segment interaction analysis component rather than the primary prediction model.
+The primary predictive model remains the Random Forest classifier trained on concatenated DNABERT-2 embeddings.

+Attention-derived interaction graphs suggest that reassortant samples exhibit stronger and more concentrated segment interaction patterns compared with non-reassortants.
+NP segment emerged as the top segment involved in interactioons followed by PB2 in reassortants and HA in non-reassortants.